March 15 marks the anniversary of the vote that ultimately birthed the Liverpool FC we know and love today.

-March 15, 1892 saw John Houlding deemed unfit to run Everton Football Club, with a general meeting ushering in the reign of George Mahon, formerly a director, as new chairman.
+March 15, 1892 saw John Houlding deemed unfit to run Everton Football Club, with a general meeting ushering in the reign of George Mahon, formerly a director, as the new chairman.

 Everton had moved into the Anfield stadium in 1884, but a disagreement between Houlding and the club’s board of directors over the long-term tenancy saw them move out just eight years later.